13 Quick and Dirty Tips to Make Your Writing BetterDecember 12, 2020

 A workplace is ideally a place free of discrimination as it is a designated place for working and other work-related activities.
 Unfortunately, workplace discrimination can happen in any type of workplace and takes different forms.
 Discrimination in the workplace covers a broad spectrum that encompasses race, national origin, color, religion, sex, age, disability, and pregnancy, among the numerous classifications and situations.
-Thankfully, workplace discrimination is against the law, and there are steps you can take to hold accountable those who are responsible for the discrimination you are experiencing.
+Thankfully, workplace discrimination is against the law, and if your employer was at fault, there are steps you can take to hold accountable those who are responsible for the discrimination you are experiencing.

 Read on as we provide steps you need to take if you face workplace discrimination and uphold your rights.